 - blurry vision

-As the disease progresses, the symptoms become more severe and potentially dangerous.
+As the disease progresses, the symptoms become more severe and can cause some potentially dangerous complications.

-If your blood sugar levels have been high for a long time, the symptoms can include:
+If your blood glucose levels have been high for a long time, the complications can include:

 - feelings of numbness in your extremities, or neuropathy